lunarmodules/ldoc/doc/doc.md

 A section continues until the next section is found, `@section end`, or end of file.

-You can put items into an implicit section using the @within tag.
+You can put items into an implicit section using the **@within tag**.
 This allows you to put adjacent functions in different sections, so that you are not forced to order your code in a particular way.